hpfast/webmapping_for_beginners_wiki/D3-step-2.md

 Let's try both!

 :arrow_forward: 1.
 Open the GeoJSON file with your text editor.
-This might take a little while becuase the dataset is quite big.
+This might take a little while because the dataset is quite big.
 This is what it looks like:

 ``` json